andrewgarfield/siriproxy-vera/README.md

 Once the plugin is installed and the server is running you can ask it to do several things.
 Here's the list of what it is listening for.

     **To run a scene**
-    You: "Set scene <scene name>"
+    You: "Set scene <scene name>" or "Set <scene name>" or "Set scene to <scene name>"
     Siri: "Running scene <scene name>"

     **To change the brightness of a dimmer**
-    You: "Change <dimmable light name>"
+    You: "Change <dimmable light name>" or "Change the <dimmable light name>" or "Change the brightness of the <dimmable light name>"
-    Siri: "To what should I change <dimmable light night> to?"
+    Siri: "To what should I change <dimmable light name> to?"
     You: "50"
     Siri: "Turning <dimmable light name> to 50 percent."